 WHERE ARE YOU ALL GOINGOINGOING?!

 The laughter suddenly grew distant, as though they had passed it by.
 A bright spot was blooming ahead in the black tunnel down which they fell.
 All six of them covered their eyes as this speck grew until it had filled the distortion completely.
 It felt like they were pressing against something, a yielding surface that tried to throw them back even as they sank deeper still.
-The experience brought with it explosions of pain in Tatsuki's skull, comparable to white-hot needles being driven into her sinuses.
+The experience brought with it explosions of pain in Tatsuki's skull, like white-hot needles being driven into her sinuses.
 She shut her eyes and screamed as loud as she could in pain-wracked fury.

 The first thing she noticed was Inoue.
 Her childhood friend stood a few paces off seemingly without any of the strain Tatsuki herself was experiencing.
 Long red hair whipped in an icy breeze, and her feet sank into the pale dunes.

 Disbelieving, Tatsuki looked down to where her own hands were buried to the wrists in sand.
 White sand.
-It dawned on her that they were atop a hillock in the middle of a desert.
+It dawned on her that they were atop a dune in the middle of a desert.
 When she gaped blearily around the sight of rolling dunes stretching off in every direction confirmed this.
 Formations of rock broke the monotony in some areas, as well as a few withered leafless trees.
 On the horizon there glowed an enormous gibbous moon which dominated the night sky spread out overhead.
 Stars twinkled down as if curious as to what they might be doing here.

 Orihime's voice recollected her as to their situation.
 Arisawa strove to stand up.
 Her legs were rubbery in the manner of having just run a marathon.
 Through sheer force of will she managed to stay upright, stumbling forward though it felt as if she might collapse at any moment.
 At last she reached the other girl's side.
 "Ori…hime?"